 Potential emissions from operation of the delivery meter station would consist of VOC and GHG emissions from a small (approximately 300-gallon) condensate tank, minor instrument venting, and fugitive emissions from pipe components, such as connectors and valves at the delivery meter station.
 Fugitive emissions due to leaks may occur at the mainline tap/valve site at milepost 0.00 and the block valve at milepost 18.16.
 Emergency use blowdown valves would be located at milepost 0.00 and milepost 18.16; however, routine blowdown of the pipeline lateral is not expected.
 The pipeline lateral would be internally inspected every seven years.
-During the inspection, only the launcher (milepost 0.00) and receiver

-(milepost 35.84) are blown down, which would result in the release of a small quantity of gas.
-No compression or other aboveground equipment such as dehydrators, generators, line heaters, or other combustion equipment are part of the Project and, therefore, there would be no GHG emissions from these other sources.
+During the inspection, only the launcher (milepost 0.00) and receiver (milepost 35.84) would be blown down, which would result in the release of a small quantity of gas.
+No compression or other aboveground equipment such as dehydrators, generators, line heaters, or other combustion equipment are part of the Project and, therefore, there would be no GHG emissions from these types of sources.

 As a part of standard operations, Kern River monitors methane emissions and uses standardized methods to detect, monitor, and repair leaks for all facilities across its system.
-Kern River is a member in industry partnership groups, such as Our Nation's Energy Future Coalition Inc. (ONE Future)3 and two voluntary programs administered by the EPA (the Natural Gas STAR4 and Methane Challenge Programs5).
-Because of the minor quantity of operational emissions produced at the delivery meter station, mitigation is not required.
+Kern River is a member of industry partnership groups, such as Our Nation's Energy Future Coalition Inc. (ONE Future) and two voluntary programs administered by the EPA (the Natural Gas STAR and Methane Challenge Programs).

 The Project would deliver natural gas to the IPP, which plans to convert the power plant from generating electricity using a coal-fired energy generation process to generating electricity using two combined-cycle, natural gas-fired power blocks.
 This would have a beneficial effect on air quality during operation.
 Specifically, the IPP would install two 420-MW combined-cycle turbines (840 MW total) designed to combust natural gas, hydrogen gas, or a mixture of these two fuels and then retire 1,900 megawatts (MW) of coal-fired generating facilities and associated coal handling facilities.
-According to Kern River,6 the fuel switch from coal to natural gas would result in a projected net GHG emissions reduction of 4.17 million metric tons of CO2e annually when compared against the IPP's current emissions baseline.
+According to Kern River, the fuel switch from coal to natural gas would result in a projected net annual GHG emissions reduction when compared against the IPP's current emissions baseline.